 (Staff, former staff, and recruitment)

 Sleeping Giant Media work with external parties (LinkedIn, KentJobs.co.uk, and JobsinKent.com) to collect details from applicants, that they then send to us.
+We also occasionally work with recruitment agencies such as Pivotal, Reed, Vibe, KRG to name a few.
 We’re the controller for the information, so if you want to chat about how we use the information, just let us know!

 What do we do with your information?

 To start with, we take the information you’ve given us, and process your application!
 We only ask for the information that’s needed to see who you are and whether you’d be right for the company.
 You don’t have to give us the information if you don’t want to, but it may affect your application.
-We use your CV to assess whether you should be invited to a phone interview, your data to contact you if you’re successful to that phone interview, and then further process your details if you’re successful in getting a place on our recruitment day!
+We use your CV to assess whether you should be invited to a virtual interview, depending on the role there may be a couple of interviews with various members of the team!
 Simple steps, there!
 We’ll then be in touch to let you know if you’re successful or not.
 We do keep CVs on file to refer back to – either for quality management or future positions, but data is kept for a maximum of 6 years.
 So basically, we’ll use your data to progress your application or to fulfil legal/regulatory requirements.
 Nothing much to it.

-We don’t share this data with third parties for marketing, nor do we send it out of the EEA (you can breathe a sigh of relief), and it’ll stay in our hands (unless we think you’d be good for a role in one of our other Giant Things businesses – Giant Campus or Pocket Giant – but we’ll ask you if this is ok first!).
+We don’t share this data with third parties for marketing, nor do we send it out of the EEA (you can breathe a sigh of relief), and it’ll stay in our hands (unless we think you’d be good for a role in one of our other Giant Things businesses – Giant Campus or The Spark Agency – but we’ll ask you if this is ok first!).